bright/new-www/_posts/2018-06-11-rules-of-bright-development.md

 **7. Time tracking**

-To track the time and current workflowIt we use Mite.
+To track the time and current workflow we use Mite.
 It is important for us to know how much time we spend on a given task or a project, especially considering the fact we use mainly the time and material model and our clients are charged only for developers’ service.
 Apart from that we have our own private file in which we can see what kind of projects are assigned to particular people and how long they take part in them.
 It facilitates our planning process a lot.

 **8. Communication**